 WHAT MAKES HOSPITALITY FURNITURE DIFFERENT?

 Hospitality furniture, unlike residential furniture, is known for its ability to resist wear and tear from constant use for long periods of time.
-Most importantly, it must undergo stability, durability, and weight testing to meet the commercial grade standards.
+Most importantly, it must undergo stability, durability, and weight testing to meet commercial-grade standards.

 Hospitality furniture is also designed to be easily maintained and have long-lasting resilience.
 Many major brands with the hospitality industry will require owners to upgrade their hotel furniture every 8-10 years (Note: this also happens so designs within the hotel room are kept current).

 A qualified hospitality furniture manufacture understands and can educate you on how these requirements impact your project.
 Do your homework, ask if your current manufacturer complies with current AWI and FSC standards.

 Value engineering (one of our specialties) helps you get the most from your casegoods from the very beginning.
 Sign up for a free, 30-minute consultation with a member of our team:

 THE BENEFITS OF WORKING WITH A CERTIFIED HOTEL FURNITURE MANUFACTURER

 By working with manufacturers who comply with certification standards, hoteliers receive benefits, such as: